drog/drog.github.io/_posts/blog/2015-01-01-reduce-the-size-of-bootstrap-with-gulp.md

 ---

-Initially with bootstrap vanilla (without modifications) with font-awesome.
-This assets uses in total 924k!!
+Initially bootstrap vanilla (without modifications) with font-awesome uses in total 924k!!
 After some modifications in the css and javascript got 700kb.
 An 224 kb less corresponding to 24.25% less of size